 SQL DELETE

-Summary: in this tutorial, you will learn how to use the SQL DELETE statement to delete one or more rows in a table.
+Summary: in this tutorial, you will learn how to use the SQL DELETE statement to delete one or more rows from a table.

 Introduction to SQL DELETE statement #